HuynhthinhLouis/VietScript/README.md

 # VietScript
-An python based coding language almost fully in Vietnamese
+An IDE that uses python based coding language almost fully in Vietnamese